 That means there’s one less thing to worry about when they suit up for a team sport or decide to turn your backyard into an American Ninja Warrior course.

-Get two pairs of prescription eyeglasses for $69.95, and America’s Best will cover the eye exam and polycarbonate lens upgrade for free for children 13 and under.
-Add a KidsGear Product Protection Plan for $20 for one pair or $30 for both.
-That’s a grand total of $99.95!
+Get two pairs of prescription glasses for $69.95, and America’s Best will cover the eye exam and polycarbonate lens upgrade for free for children 13 and under.
+Add a KidsGear Product Protection Plan if needed.

 Splurge on quality artificial tears.
 Dry eye affects millions of Americans, and your risk goes up after age 50, according to the National Eye Institute.
 It happens when tear production decreases (which occurs naturally with age) or when tear evaporation increases (because the air is dry, or because you are staring at a screen and forgot to blink).